lethal-guitar/RigelEngine/README.md

 Thanks to [@mnhauke](https://github.com/mnhauke), there is now also a [Linux package for OpenSUSE Tumbleweed](https://software.opensuse.org/package/RigelEngine).

-I'm planning to provide binaries for OS X and Ubuntu/Debian in the future, but right now, you need to build the project yourself on these platforms.
+I'm planning to provide binaries for OS X, Ubuntu/Debian, and Raspberry Pi in the future, but right now, you need to build the project yourself on these platforms.

 ## Building from source